wragge/dfat-documents-web/_volumes/volume-20-australia-and-the-indonesian-incorporation-of-portuguese-timor-1974-1976/submission-to-whitlam.md

 South Asia Division

  _[NAA: A1838, 3006/4/3, iv]_

   * 1 This view was somewhat qualified by Jan Arriens of the Jakarta Embassy, who indicated that 'it would probably be more correct to say that the _status quo_ in Portuguese Timor is acceptable to Indonesia, rather than describing it as suiting Indonesian interests ... [l]f there were a well-established liberation movement that had attracted international attention, Indonesia would lend support.
 Even so, Indonesia would be extremely careful about lending material support, either overt or clandestine, until they judged that international opinion had reached the point where Indonesia's motives could no longer be impugned' (Memorandum to Canberra, 6 August 1973).
-[NAA: A1838, 49/2/1/1, ii.]
+[On file NAA: A1838, 49/2/1/1, ii.]